cfjedimaster/raymondcamdendotcom/content/post/2017/02/14/an-example-of-a-cron-based-openwhisk-application.md

 Persisting the Data with Cloudant
 ---

-To store the data, I provisioned a new [Cloudant](https://console.ng.bluemix.net/catalog/cloudant-nosql-db) with Bluemix.
+To store the data, I provisioned a new [Cloudant](https://console.ng.bluemix.net/catalog/cloudant-nosql-db) service with Bluemix.
 OpenWhisk can automatically pick up new Cloudant services and add a package to your account with actions/triggers to interact with that service.
 To work with those actions, I built my own action tasked with handling an input of data, checking to see if it's new, and then adding it.
 Here is that action.

 <pre><code class="language-javascript">
 var openWhisk = require(&#x27;openwhisk&#x27;);